dafny-lang/dafny/docs/_includes/Grammar.md

 ````

 A string constant is either a normal string constant or a verbatim string constant.
-A normal string constant is enclosed by '"' and can contain characters from the
+A normal string constant is enclosed by `"` and can contain characters from the
 ``stringChar`` set and escapes.

-A verbatim string constant is enclosed between '@"' and '"' and can
+A verbatim string constant is enclosed between `@"` and `"` and can
-consists of any characters (including newline characters) except that two
+consist of any characters (including newline characters) except that two
-successive double quotes give a way to escape one quote character inside
+successive double quotes represent one quote character inside
 the string.
+This is the mechanism for escaping a double quote character,
+which is the only character needing escaping in a verbatim string.

-## Low Level Grammar Productions
+## Low Level Grammar Productions {#sec-grammar}

 ### Identifier Variations